Wait for navigation after a click

 3. Check the output

 Run with node navigate-after-click.mjs.
-The console output shows the IANA domains URL and h1 text.
+The console output shows the Contact Us page URL and h1 text.
 Both approaches correctly waited for the destination page before reading the DOM.

 1. Write the mutation